kghose/chotha/Readme.txt

 Todo:

+* Break up index.tpl into sub templates - pass data using dicts
+* (not doing) Add a 'window' parameter to date selector, and have fwd,bkwd buttons?
+* (done) Restrict returned notes by date (have two columns, start and end date)
+* About should show some db stats and db location etc.
+* (done) Desktop feature, that allows us to store a keyword conjunction that opens when we go 'home'.
+Store it in config.
+Basically a way to collect all our current notes together as we work on it.
+* Add table + directory to store svg sketches that can be inserted into notes
+* Integrate svg-edit with the app so we can create SVGs on the fly.
 * (done - apsw apparently has this activated) Enable FTS in sqlite install
 * Modify db to use FTS
 * (done in a way) Search (notes and papers) just retrieves basic information, clicking on